(The lab in June 2025)

 Isabel Holmes (2021)

 Issy was a Natural Sciences Level 4 Research Project student in the lab.
-She was co-supervised by Prof. Steven Cobb (Durham Chemistry).
 Issy examined Cu and Zn binding by human salivary metal-binding peptides.
 Upon graduation, she secured employment at Cytocell Ltd as a Research Assistant, followed by a PhD studentship at The Francis Crick Institute.

 Daniel Owen (2019)

-Daniel was a Level 2 undergraduate Biomedical Science student at Durham.
-He spent 6.5 weeks in the Djoko lab to examine periplasmic Cu trafficking in pathogenic Neisseria.
 Daniel was funded by a Microbiology Society Harry Smith Vacation Studentship.
+He examined periplasmic Cu trafficking in pathogenic Neisseria.
 Upon completion of his summer project, Daniel went on to complete the final year of his degree at Durham.

 Rebecca Chiu (2017)

 Rebecca was a Biology undergraduate and a Level 3 Research Project student in the lab.
-She was co-supervised by Dr Peter Chivers and Dr David Weinkove.
-For 5 weeks she investigated sources of endogenous formaldehyde production in Escherichia coli.
+She investigated sources of endogenous formaldehyde production in Escherichia coli.
 Rebecca went on to complete a Master’s in Public Health at Johns Hopkins University, USA.